OUR TERMS AND CONDITIONS OF SALE

 or in order to comply with changes in the law.

-to, but not limited to, VAT, customs issues, withholding taxes, applicable
+to, but not limited to, VAT, customs issues, additional taxes, applicable

 statutory provisions regardless of an agreed Brexit deal or ‘no deal’.
 Metal

 Solutions Ltd reserves the right to pass on any additional costs to its

 customers and if necessary add such costs to existing quotations/orders.
 Metal

 Solutions will not accept liability for any import/production delays which may